 Tomi Ungerer - Erotic Art

 The upper floors of the tower exhibit illustrations of the controversial French graphic and writer Tomi Ungerer from his "Erotic Art" series.
-Jean-Thomas "Tomi" Ungerer was born in 1938 in Alsace, and then lived and worked in New York, Canada, Ireland and Strasbourg.
+Jean-Thomas "Tomi" Ungerer was born in 1938 in Alsace, and then lived and worked in New York, Canada, Ireland, and Strasbourg.
 He has published more than 140 books in a range of genres, from his beloved children's literature, through fantasy and autobiography, until the controversial erotic works.
 Tomi's writings are characterized by sharp social satire and witty aphorisms.
-His graphic works provoke with their explictness which challenges and pushes the established ethical boundaries.
-During his career he has also dealt with architecture inventions, advertising and sculpture.
-Due to his creativity and versatility it is difficult to clearly assign Tomi to a particular artistic direction.
+His graphic works provoke with their explicitness which challenges and pushes the established ethical boundaries.
+During his career, he has also dealt with architecture inventions, advertising, and sculpture.
+Due to his creativity and versatility, it is difficult to clearly assign Tomi to a particular artistic direction.

 In 1998, Tomi Ungerer received the "Hans Christian Andersen Medal" for his lasting contribution in the illustration of children's literature.
 In 2003, the Council of Europe chose him as their first 'Ambassador for Youth and Education'.
 In 2007, the 'Tomi Ungerer Museum' opened in Strasbourg, which was subsequently awarded by the Council of Europe as one of the ten best museums in Europe.